New vehicle sales in the U.S. and Japan increased in July as China experienced a decline, according to S&P Global Market Intelligence analysis.

-The July sales report for Europe was not released by the European Automobile Manufacturers Association, or ACEA, as it typically takes a summer break during July and August.
+As the July sales report by the European Automobile Manufacturers Association, or ACEA, as it typically takes a summer break during July and August.
 The ACEA will report the sales data for those months in September.

 US new vehicle sales rise YOY in July